What to expect from a psychiatrist?

 - “I’m not going to take any medication you prescribe.”
 This can create a barrier to effective treatment, as medication can be important in managing certain mental health conditions.

 Overall, it’s important to approach your sessions with a psychiatrist with an open mind and a willingness to engage in the treatment process.
 Be honest and forthcoming, and try to communicate your needs and concerns as clearly as possible.
-By doing so, you can work with your psychiatrist to achieve the best possible outcomes for your mental health.

 Will a Psychiatrist Prescribe Medication on the First Visit?